OgieBen/StudentResourceApp/README.md

 # StudentResourceAPP

-A very simple App that allows the user create a student resource.
+A very simple App built on AngularJs that allows a user to create a simple student resource.

 ## Development server